iennae/iennae.github.io/source/_posts/2015-07-01-starting-a-local-coffeeops.markdown

 categories:
 ---

 A few years ago I met up with [Marius Ducea](https://twitter.com/mariusducea) at [Chromatic Coffee](http://www.chromaticcoffee.com/) in the Bay area.
-Afterwards I felt  more enthusiastic about work due to Marius being awesome, and the mental engagement outside of the everyday.
+Afterwards I felt  more enthusiastic about work due to Marius being awesome and the mental engagement outside of the everyday.

 Marius has been a key [DevOpsDays Silicon Valley](http://www.devopsdays.org/events/2015-siliconvalley/) organizer for years and community builder within the Chef and DevOps community.
 His insight into a variety of current and future technology was interesting and educational.

-The value of this fellowship expanded my horizons to see beyond the walls of the technology and cultural mores.
-Smack dab in the middle of my then company's "ladder of prestige" led to a lot of pressure with little reward.
+The value of the fellowship expanded my horizons to see beyond the perceived value of my role based on the the technology and cultural mores of my company, that "ladder of prestige" present in some organizations that ranks Operations staff lower than Engineering (and "non-technical" roles lowest of all).
+Being in the middle of my company's "ladder of prestige" led to a lot of pressure with little reward.
 I had been having problems seeing the value of the work I was doing or what impact it made.

 Talking to Marius gave me insight about what I was working on.
 It helped me recognize that I needed a change and that it was critical for my mental health to connect with a larger community of practitioners.